-The good news is that the new OS will be offered as a free upgrade for all Windows 10 users.
+The good news is that the OS will be offered as a free upgrade for all Windows 10 users.
 However, OEMs will still have to pay for a Windows 11 license.

 People are also expecting Windows 11 to be available for standalone purchase to consumers like Windows 10 is.

 Windows 7 users were offered free upgrades to Windows 10 when it was released, and things are no different when it comes to the new OS.

 If you’re still using them, you will receive a free upgrade this time as well.
 However, you will need to do a clean install or reinstall the OS before being eligible.

 Besides knowing how much Windows 11 will cost, also note that for Windows 11, the company is planning to return to the normal schedule of one content update per year.

 Can I download Windows 11 now? – that’s most likely the question that you also have in mind, given the circumstances, so let’s discover together the precise answer.

 Discover if your PC is eligible for a free upgrade

 First of all, see if your PC is eligible for the free upgrade to Windows 11.
 In that regard, you should simply download PC Health Check.